brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 iOS allows HLS video downloads to run in a background thread, even if an app is suspended or terminated under certain conditions.

-The `BCOVOfflineVideoManager` will restore downloads whenever possible, but it is important to understand the limitations.
+When an app is relaunched, `BCOVOfflineVideoManager` will restore downloads whenever possible, but it is important to understand the limitations.

 After an app is terminated, the SDK can recover downloads in progress in the following cases: